Michigan Firearm Rights Restoration Lawyers

 Contact Us - Michigan Criminal Defense Attorneys

-Under federal law, a Michigan gun rights restoration does not restore firearm rights.
+Under federal law, a Michigan gun and firearm rights restoration does not restore firearm rights.
 Generally, a person cannot be charged under federal law with felon in possession of a firearm unless they’ve committed an accompanying felony.
 This limitation on federal prosecution is not a guarantee.
 Theoretically, the federal government could charge a person with being a felon in possession even if there is no other alleged criminal activity.
 Being a felon in possession of a firearm under federal law is punishable by up to 10 years imprisonment.
 The person may receive a minimum sentence of 15 years without parole if an offender has three or more prior convictions for a felony crime of violence (e.g., burglary, robbery, assault, possession of offensive weapons) or drug trafficking felony.